ryandhasgit/Comedy/Dikkers/Accountability/Oct Accountability.md

-giving ou manuscripts for beta feedback want sto get to the point she did last month a month from now on nov 3rd it goes to real editor
+giving ou manuscripts for beta feedback want sto get to the point she did last month a month from now on nov 3rd it goes to real editor this is her memoir, story of what has happened over 10+ years starte dwith handwritten journals, stream of consciousness

+scott: give beta reads a couple wekes to read and a month to incorprate feedback

+scott has document that he can emailo, specific questions to ask your beta readers

+## David Calkins
+swithced to picking focus for the week and it's been effective bombing with prepared material than going out without ok going up with not prepared, knowing he's gonna bomb he feels like he's impersonating comedians doing jokes, not saying it in his voice unsure how to do that can be naturally funny, until he goes into joke mode doesn't want to be in joke mode but just tell a joke trying to find what's unique about his sense of humor and how he would tell jokes he's writing so it sounds like him

+scott: it's a vital thing you have to figure out with standup there's